 With stellar car-free riding and gentle grades, this is an ideal tour for the first-time self-contained tourist or for the rider who wants to ease into the season.

 |Start Location:||Washington, DC||End Location:||Washington, DC|

 |Average Daily Mileage:||49.9||Surface:||Unpaved Bike Path|

 |Riders:||13||Airport:||Ronald Reagan Intl.
 (Washington, DC)|

-Arlington, Virginia.
-We’ll gather just across the Potomac River from Washington, DC, at the Virginian Suites, where we’ll meet our seasoned team of leaders and have our first map meeting, dinner, and overnight.
-The motel is within easy walking distance of two of the most stirring sites in the capital region: The Iwo Jima Memorial and Arlington National Cemetery.
-And, if you arrive early enough in the morning, you’ll also have the opportunity to join us on a guided cycling tour of the National Mall.
+Washington, DC.
+We’ll gather in the heart of Washington, DC, at Hostelling International, where we’ll meet our seasoned leader and have our first map meeting, dinner, and overnight.
+If you arrive early enough in the morning, you’ll have the opportunity to join us on a guided cycling tour of the National Mall.